 Most people new to the area arrive here to start a new job or to attend college.
 You will quickly meet cohorts who are eager to tell you about their favorite places, and are likely to offer to take you to those places themselves.

-Now one of Indiana’s largest cities, South Bend was first incorporated in 1865.
+One of Indiana’s largest cities (at around 101,000), South Bend was first incorporated in 1865.
 Situated on the most southern bend of the St. Joseph River and near the Michigan state line, the city was originally served as a trading post.
 The city flourished with the successes of Studebaker, Bendix, and Singer Sewing Machine Company.
 Today, South Bend is experiencing an economic rebirth of sorts with technology startups and extensive health care offerings.

 The county seat of Elkhart County, Goshen was settled in 1831 and has experienced a revitalization in its downtown with eclectic shops, cozy cafes and delectable restaurants.
 The city prides itself on community service and is home to over 30,000 residents.